Qovery/documentation/website/docs/useful-resources/faq.md

 ## How does application build works?

 Basically, Qovery deploys your application as a container.
-Check out the detailed explanation of what is going on behind the scene [here][docs.devops.qovery-for-devops-introduction#application-and-database-deployment]
+Check out the detailed explanation of what is going on behind the scene [here][docs.getting-started.how-qovery-works#application-and-database-deployment]

 ## How does Qovery manage databases?